drewschield/male-biased_mutation_crotalus/README.md

 ### Read mapping

-We will map filtered reads to the C. viridis reference genome (add link) using `bwa`.
+We will map filtered reads to the C. viridis reference genome using `bwa`.

+You can download the genome [here](https://ndownloader.figshare.com/files/16522091).

 #### Set up environment, map reads with `bwa`, sort with `samtools`